 Japanese whisky is more than just fancy bottles with liquid gold inside!
 There’s history, culture, and art behind these stunning bottles of silky and luscious Japanese whisky.
-If you’d like to learn more about the award-winning Japanese whisky, read on to discover more interesting facts about this famed liquor!
+If you’d like to learn more about the award-winning Japanese whisky, read on to discover more interesting 7 facts about Japanese Whisky this famed liquor!

 1. Whisky is readily available almost anywhere in Japan.

 Japan is well-known for its countless vending machines that dispense all kinds of goodies, such as snacks, drinks, and even local produce.
 But did you know that there are vending machines in Japan that have travel-sized whisky bottles for on-the-go drinking pleasure?
 (Though we recommend not drinking and driving/walking/or any other activity beside sitting down somewhere in a safe place, preferably your home).
 These convenient whisky bottles come from various whisky distilleries, and they’re like sampler bottles of whisky that you can try.
 However, it most likely will be difficult to find rare, more luxurious Japanese whisky in vending machines; but it’s still one way that Japan has made fine liquor like whisky more accessible to the public.
 In this manner, Japanese whisky is a predominant existence in Japan.
 And the Japanese love their whisky!

 2. Luxury Japanese whiskies with a high price tag are often bought for special occasions and formal business events.